Frengky Missa

-Frengky Deaner Missa (born 20 February 2004) is an Indonesian professional footballer who plays as a full-back or winger for Liga 1 club Persija Jakarta and the Indonesia national under-20 team.
+Frengky Deaner Missa (born 20 February 2004) is an Indonesian professional footballer who plays as a left-back or winger for Liga 1 club Bhayangkara.

 Club career

 Persija Jakarta

+Missa's career began as part of the Persija youth team, and in the 2022–23 season, he promoted to the senior squad.

 On 23 July 2022, Missa made his first-team debut by being starting player in a 1–0 loss match against Bali United at Kapten I Wayan Dipta Stadium.
 He scored his first goal for the club on 31 July 2022 in a 2–1 winning match against Persis at Patriot Candrabhaga Stadium when he was 18 years old.

+Loan to Persikabo 1973

+Missa was signed for Persikabo 1973 to play in Liga 1 in the 2023–24 season, on loan from Persija Jakarta.
+He made his debut on 3 July 2023 in a match against RANS Nusantara at the Maguwoharjo Stadium, Sleman.

 International career

 On 14 September 2022, Missa made his debut for Indonesia U-20 national team against Timor-Leste U-20, in a 4–0 win in the 2023 AFC U-20 Asian Cup qualification.
 In October 2022, it was reported that Frengky received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.